 The need for students to understand entrepreneurship is increasing, regardless of their selected field of study.
 Many students find careers in which they work for themselves, so basic business and entrepreneurial principles and skills become invaluable.
 The Cross Campus Certificate in Entrepreneurship consists of 15 credit hours offered through a program partnership between the School of Informatics, Computing, and Engineering and the Kelley School of Business.
 Only undergraduate students completing a major or minor in SICE will be admitted into the SICE Certificate in Entrepreneurship program.

-The program consists of three courses from the Kelley School of Business (W212 Exploring Entrepreneurship, W300 Small Business Management, and Z302 Managing & Behavior in Organizations) and two of the three innovation and entrepreneurship courses from SICE (I400 Design Strategy, I400 Technology Entrepreneurship, and I400 Technology Innovation).
+The program consists of four courses from the Kelley School of Business (W212 Exploring Entrepreneurship, W232 Venture Ideas, W233 Venture Models, and W300 New Venture Management) and two innovation and entrepreneurship courses from SICE (I436 Technology Innovation and I438 Technology Entrepreneurship).
 An overall certificate GPA of 2.5 is required in addition to a minimum grade of a C in all of the certificate courses.

 If you have any questions regarding the SICE Cross Campus Certificate in Entrepreneurship, contact Dr. Brown at email@example.com.